 Savory Whole Wheat Zucchini Muffins with Feta, and Parmesan (plus 25 ideas for baking with zucchini)

 Make these Savory Whole Wheat Zucchini Muffins with Feta, and Parmesan instead of leaving your zucchini on the neighbor’s porch!
-And these savory zucchini muffins are meatless and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+And these savory zucchini muffins are meatless and low-glycemic.
+Use Zucchini Recipes to find more recipes like this one.

 If you’re a gardener, you probably know that August 8 is Sneak Some Zucchini on Your Neighbor’s Porch Day.
 I’m all in favor of giving away zucchini, but I also like to encourage people to use them!
 A few years ago I wrote a Round-Up of 50 Zucchini Recipes to honor this day, and if you’re running out of zucchini ideas, that post has a lot of good ones.